Amospelumi/Amospelumi/README.md

-### Hi there 👋
+# Hi there, 👋 Welcome to my Page.
 <!--
 **Amospelumi/Amospelumi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+## Basically What I'm Interested in,

+- 🔭 Anything that involve Technology.
+- 🌱 I’m currently learning.
+- 👯 I’m looking to collaborate on Interesting Projects.
+- 🤔 I’m looking for Friends we can always discuss about building New things.
+- 😜 I love to work on UI/UX Projects as well.
+- 😁 Feel free to share anything with me.

+### ...😍😍 I Fell in Love with Technology.